ticketplushq/arc-plugin-multi-region/README.md

   ⚬ MultiRegion Fetched replica tables in the replica region (us-west-2)
     | users
   ```
-3. Repeat the step two for each replica region.
+4. Repeat the step two for each replica region.

 As a result of the above you will have 2 or more api endpoints, to balance in case of failure in a region.

+### Some considerations

+* By default, architect don't delete your tables, so if you remove a table from app.arc, you must to manually remove each replica and the table itself.
+* The indexes are replicated without problem, so don't concern about it.
+* There is many behaviors related to events, queues and crons that you should be considering before to move to a multi region architecture.